Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group: Recognizing the Representations

 \subsection{The Space of Prism Representations}

 Two Pappus modular group representations are conjugate if and only if the enhanced marked boxes in their orbits are projectively equivalent, either by dualities or projective transformations.
-We can get a section of the space of Pappus representations by normalizing so that our initial marked box is the unit square $Q$, and the top point $t$ lies in the interior of the top edge of $Q$ and the bottom point $b$ lies in the interior of the bottom edge of $Q$.
+We can get a section of the space of Pappus representations by normalizing so that our initial marked box is the square $Q$ with vertices $\pm 1$ and the top point $t$ lies in the interior of the top edge of $Q$ and the bottom point $b$ lies in the interior of the bottom edge of $Q$.

 We let $M(c,d)$ be the marked box which is normalized this way and has $[M]=[(c,d)]$.
-The boxes $M(c,d)$ and $M(c',d')$ define the same representation in $\cal R$ if and only if $(c,d)$ and $(c',d')$ are in the same $T$-orbit, where $T$ is the order $4$ rotation about the center of $(0,1)^2$.
-Thus, as we saw in [{\bf S1\/}], the space of Pappus modular group representations is homeomorphic to the cone
+The boxes $M(c,d)$ and $M(c',d')$ define the same representation in $\cal R$ if and only if $(c,d)$ and $(c',d')$ are in the same $\rho$-orbit, where $\rho$ is the order $4$ rotation about the origin.
+This, as we saw in [{\bf S1\/}], the space of Pappus modular group representations is homeomorphic to the cone

 This space is in turn homeomorphic to $\R^2$.

 Let $h$ be the map which assigns to each point in $\cal C$ the isometry class of prism pairs for the associated Pappus modular group representation.
 The map $h$ is a homeomorphism between $\cal C$ and $\cal P$.